evikalpakidou/TitanicSmallDA/README.md

 ##  Technologies Used

-- 🐍 Python 3
+ 🐍 Python 3
-- 📦 Pandas – data manipulation and analysis
+ 📦 Pandas – data manipulation and analysis
-- 📈 Matplotlib – 2D and 3D plotting
+ 📈 Matplotlib – 2D and 3D plotting
-- 🌈 Seaborn – statistical visualization
+ 🌈 Seaborn – statistical visualization
-- 🧮 NumPy – numerical operations
+ 🧮 NumPy – numerical operations

-##  Key Analysis Steps
+##  Key Analysis Steps:

 1. **Data Loading and Inspection**
    - Read the dataset directly from GitHub using Pandas.